sega-hsj/MVT-3DVG/README.md

 ```

 ## Validation
 * After each epoch of the training, the program will automatically evaluate the performance of the current model.
-Our code will save the last model in the training as **last_model.pth**.
+Our code will save the last model in the training as **last_model.pth**, and save the best model following the original Referit3D's repo as **best_model.pth**.